Weird and wonderful wedding traditions from around the world

 Image source – Absolute China Tours

 For many brides, wedding day preparation can be emotionally draining, but in areas of China this emotional prep is taken one step further.
-A month before the wedding, a bride will weep for one hour a day.
+A month before the big day, a bride will weep for one hour a day.
 She is later joined by other members of the bridal party to create a celebratory ‘weeping song’.

 Stealing more than hearts